Shashikumar-ezhilarasu/myspotify5.0/README.md

 ## Usage
 Clone the repository

-Create a .env file in the root directory and add your Spotify API credentials :
+Create a .env file in the root directory and add your Spotify API credentials:

 env
 Copy code